Ph.D. - Public Policy/Society, Values, & Policy

 George Mason University, School of Public Policy - 2004

 Colorado State University - 1990

-Vector-borne disease/Lyme Disease policy, social media engagement; higher education
+Vector-borne disease/Lyme Disease policy, health and education, higher education, social media engagement

 Civic engagement through social media: Strategic stakeholder management by high-asset foundations 2019 - Book Chapter

 Lyme Disease and spatiotemporal working paper; draft 2019 - Working Paper

 Twitter use and engagement in the 10 Largest U.S. Cities.
 2019 - Book Chapter